 (SurvivalDaily.com) – Mushrooms may not seem all that appealing to some people, but in a pinch, they’re enough nutrition to survive on for at least a short period of time.
 They can also help add flavor to other foods, such as meats or soups.
 You don’t necessarily need to pay money for them, either; they grow freely in the natural world all around you, including your own backyard!
-Still, foraging for mushrooms can be dangerous if you don’t know what you’re looking for.
-That’s why we created this simple guide.
+Still, foraging for mushrooms can be dangerous (even deadly) if you don’t know what you’re looking for.

 Not everyone learns well from books and pictures.
-In fact, even if that is your personal learning style, it’s still wise to join a mushroom club.
+In fact, even if that is your personal learning style, it’s still wise to seek training from a professional.
 This will allow you to learn from others with more experience identifying mushrooms without taking unnecessary risks with your health.
 Do not, in any circumstances, eat a fungus you aren’t sure of.

-If you can’t join a club or get the expert to come to the mushroom, don’t be afraid to take the mushroom to the expert.
+If you can’t join a mushroom club or get an expert to come to identify a mushroom, don’t be afraid to take the mushroom to the expert.
 If you happen to have a natural history museum nearby, they might even have someone on staff who can identify the fungus for you.

 Do note that picking a mushroom is not the same as picking a flower.
 A mushroom is the fruit of a complex body of vegetative fibers.
 It is to the ground what an orange is to a tree.
 In most cases, you should cut the stem cleanly at least a short distance above the ground; this will allow the mushroom to regrow.

 Raw mushrooms might sound kind of questionable, but they’re often found in most salads for a reason.
 Depending on the fungus among us (yes, that’s a pun), they may have a pleasant, slightly sweet flavor, or they may be more earthy.
 Most have a slightly spongy texture, but some may be softer than others.